-Prerequisite: Any 200-level ENGL.
+3 credits (3.0 hours | Non-studio) Prerequisite: Any 200-level ENGL

 An investigation and application of creative problem solving for advertising copywriting through marketing driven strategic planning as affected by contemporary social/cultural context.

 Note: formerly VSCM 325.
 Students may not receive credit for both courses.

-PPRL 419 - Business Practices in Photography 3 credits (3.0 hours | Non-studio)
+PPRL 419 - Business Practices in Photography

-Prerequisite: All required PHTG 300 level courses.
+Prerequisite: All required PHTG 300 level courses

 This course is designed to provide a basic understanding of business and marketing practices in order to develop a successful photographic business.
-The course will consist of a series of lectures, workshops and guestspeakers.
+The course will consist of a series of lectures, workshops and guest speakers.
 Equivalent to PHTG 419.

-Print Media
+PRNT - Print Media